Dhivyaa12/AgriVision/README.md

     - The user uploads an image and provides a text description (or uses the microphone for speech-to-text).

 2.  **API Request**:
-    - Upon form submission, the frontend calls the `diagnoseCrop` function, which is a server-side function exported from the AI flow.
+    - Upon form submission, the frontend calls the `diagnoseCrop` server function.
     - The image is converted to a Base64 data URI and sent along with the description to the backend.

 3.  **AI Processing (Backend)**: